nghikhoi/carbon-shop/README.md

 After starting the application it is accessible under `localhost:8080`.

+## Testing requirements

+Testcontainers is used for running the integration tests.
+Due to the reuse flag, the container will not shut down after the tests.
+It can be stopped manually if needed.

 ## Build

-The application can be built using the following command:
+The application can be tested and built using the following command:

 ```
 gradlew clean build